Skip to main content

 Before your child has many teeth, you’re probably not thinking about dental care.
 And you might not consider taking them to the dentist just yet.
 But even if they don’t have a single tooth, their first dentist appointment should be on the horizon.

-So when is the right time to take your child to the dentist for the first time?
-“When they get their first tooth or by the time they turn 1, whichever comes first,” says Kristen Schintz, DMD, medical director for dental services at Geisinger Health Plan.
+“When they get their first tooth or by the time they turn 1, whichever comes first,” says Gayatri Malik, DMD, PhD, a pediatric dentist at Geisinger.

 When you’re ready to schedule their first visit, start by finding a dentist that will take them.
 You don’t necessarily need to take them to a pediatric dentist.
 If your current dental practice sees children, consider scheduling your child at the same place you go for your cleanings.

-What to expect
+What to expect at a first dental visit

 Your child’s first visit to the dentist might look a little different than what you’re used to.

-“The first appointment is usually a ‘happy’ visit and is helpful to get them used to going to the dentist,” says Dr. Schintz.
+“The first appointment is usually a ‘happy’ visit and is helpful to get them used to going to the dentist,” says Dr. Malik.
 “It focuses on healthy brushing habits and dietary recommendations to lower the risk of tooth decay.”

 During this appointment, your child can sit on your lap while a hygienist looks in their mouth.
 And forget about pointy dental instruments — the hygienist will only use a soft toothbrush and a mirror.
 They’ll also: